 Tactic used by perpetrators to intimidate, trick, or force someone to have sex with him/her without physical force.
 Perpetrators use many forms of coercion, threats, and manipulation to rape including alcohol and drugs.

 Dating Violence/Relationship Abuse

 Dating violence/relationship abuse is a pattern of coercive behaviors that serves to exercise control and power in an intimate relationship.
 The coercive and abusive behaviors can be physical, sexual, psychological, verbal and/or emotional.
-Relationship abuse can occur between current or former intimate partners who have dated, lived together, currently reside together on or off campus, or who otherwise connected through a past or existing relationship.
+Relationship abuse can occur between current or former intimate partners who have dated, lived together, currently reside together on or off campus, or who are otherwise connected through a past or existing relationship.
 It can occur in opposite-sex and same-sex relationships.